erickarbe/gccastatamic/content/collections/events/daydreamersothernightmares.md

           -
             type: text
             text: 'This exhibition argues that mythology and nostalgia are not mere romanticism or retreat, but vital tools for resilience.
 By referencing shared cultural memory, the artists invite viewers into a familiar world reimagined—one where the past is a lens, not a limit.'
+      -
+        type: paragraph
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Greenville Center for Creative Arts affirms the importance of artistic freedom and the power of creative expression — including work that may provoke, challenge, or confront.
+This exhibition contains content that some viewers may find unsettling or emotionally intense, including nudity and explicit imagery.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Viewer discretion is advised for all ages.'
     open_in_new_tab: false
     type: basic_centered_content
     enabled: true